Forgot password

 What happened to RFK Jr.’s voice?

-RFK Jr. can't listen to his own voice.
+RFK Jr. can't tolerate his own voice.

 Recommended Videos

-So, what about his voice?
+So, what about that voice?

-During an interview on Piers Morgan Uncensored last year, RFK Jr. explained that an injury in his 40s led to the diagnosis.
-He said he had a “very, very strong voice” until 1996 when he was 42.
+During an interview on Piers Morgan Uncensored in 2023, RFK Jr. explained that an injury in his 40s led to the diagnosis.
+He said he had a “very, very strong voice” until 1996, when he was 42.
 “I had an injury that caused a neurological disorder called spasmodic dysphonia, and it makes my voice like this,” he said on the program.
 “I cannot listen to my voice.
 When I go home, I will not listen to this program.
 I can’t do it.
 I feel sorry for the people in your audience who have to listen to me.
 But, this is the best I’ve got right now.”

 He then revealed that he and his wife, actress Cheryl Hines, traveled to Kyoto, Japan eight months before the interview’s publication (it was released on YouTube in July 2023) to go under the knife.
 “It made my voice a lot more reliable, and now I’m doing a bunch of alternative sort-of therapies that I think are making it a lot stronger,” RFK Jr. said.
 “So, we’ll see what happens.”

 RFK Jr. said that his voice gets stronger, not weaker, the more he uses it.
-So, his time on the campaign trail isn’t negatively affecting it.
-“It’s not a tissue injury,” he continued.
+So, his time on the campaign trail, and sitting through those lengthy confirmation hearings, isn’t negatively affecting it.
+“It’s not a tissue injury,” he stated.
 “My vocal cords are very, very strong.
 It’s just the neurological signals that are being sent to them are telling them to tighten up all the time, and it makes my voice gravelly.
+But, I can talk 20 hours a day and my voice won’t wear out.
+So, I’m not worried about that.”

 We Got This Covered is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.
 Learn more about our Affiliate Policy